 The Government’s National Policy Statement (NPS) for Nuclear Power Generation9 published in July 2011, sets out the UK Government’s policy on the siting of new nuclear power stations.
 It explains the need for new infrastructure and how the impacts of development should be assessed.
 The list of potentially suitable sites for the deployment of new nuclear power stations was an output of the Government’s Strategic Siting Assessment (SSA) process.
 Eight potential sites have been selected all of which are located next to existing nuclear facilities (see Figure 2).
 Detailed site selection information can be found in the NPS on the Government website at:

 2.4.
 Organisations involved in construction of NPPs

 No new nuclear plants have been constructed in the UK since Sizewell B in the late 1980s.
-The current new build process in the UK is still at an early stage with three consortia involved (as described in 2.3.1 above).
+Three consortia are involved in the new build process (as described in 2.3.1 above).

 2.5.
 Organisations involved in the Operation of NPPs

 There are 9 operational nuclear power stations in the UK of which 8 are run by EDF and 1 by Magnox Ltd. The remaining shutdown Magnox stations are owned by the NDA.